DOMAINE KLUR, France

-Certified organic and following biodynamic practices, this small estate of just 7 hectares is nestled on steep slopes in the heart of Alsace.
+Certified organic and following biodynamic practices, this small estate of just 7ha is nestled on steep slopes in the heart of Alsace.

-Whilst Clement Klur is still very much involved at every stage from vine to bottle, he has now joined forces with his good neighbour, Leon Heitzmann, and their joint effort in the vineyards is reflected in the increasing quality of the wines.
-These vineyards are tranquil places, full of fruit trees dotted amongst the vines which attract and offer shelter to local wildlife.
-This symbiotic relationship helps maintain the health and balance of their land.
-The steep vineyards means the harvest is carried out by hand, allowing the pickers to be very selective and gentle in choosing the healthiest fruit to ensure that the resulting wine is always of the highest quality.
+While founder Clement Klur is still very much involved at every stage of the process, he has now joined forces with neighbour Leon Heitzmann and their joint efforts are reflected in the increasing quality of the wines.
+The vineyards are tranquil places, full of fruit trees dotted amongst the vines that attract and offer shelter to local wildlife – a symbiotic relationship that helps to maintain the health and balance of the land.
+The steepness of the vineyards means the harvest is carried out by hand, enabling the pickers to choose only the healthiest fruit and ensuring that the resulting wine is always of the highest quality.

 Viticulture